NeuroCME

 Permanent Faculty

-Dr. Dashtipour is an Associate Professor of Neurology and Basic Sciences at Loma Linda University, where he also serves as the Director of the Division of Movement Disorders and Research Director for the Neurology Department.
-He has established numerous educational and clinical programs, including the creation of the Movement Disorders
+Dr. Dashtipour is a Professor of Neurology and Basic Sciences at Loma Linda University, where he also serves as the Director of the Division of Movement Disorders and Research Director for the Neurology Department.
+He has established numerous educational and clinical programs, including the creation of the Movement Disorders Fellowship

 Dr. Dashtipour's research interests encompass lifestyle modifications in Parkinson's disease, such as exercise, identification of biomarkers for Parkinson's disease, and the development of new medications to manage movement disorders.
 He has participated as the principal investigator or sub-investigator in over 40 clinical trials.
 Dr. Dashtipour is an active member of the Parkinson Study Group, the American Academy of Neurology, and the Movement Disorders Society.
 Furthermore, he has contributed to the Movement Disorders Society CME Committee.